-Our survey of urologists from various countries allowed us to identify that in a simulated case of a patient with an infected indwelling stent, the majority of urologists (80.6%) would opt for antibiotic management initially.
-We identified that non-urologists choose more often than urologists to offer urgent stent exchange as initial management in the proposed scenario.
+In our international survey of urologists, we showed that in a simulated case of a patient with an infected indwelling stent, most urologists (80.6%) would opt for antibiotic management initially.
+We also identified that non-urologists choose more often than urologists to offer urgent stent exchange as initial management in the proposed scenario.

-We believe that further work is warranted in order to identify the factors that drive clinical decision-making in patients with urosepsis and chronic ureteral stents.
-Further clinical randomized clinical trials could help determine the necessity for indwelling ureteral stent manipulation in urosepsis, and, if necessary, the ideal timing and economic implications.
+We believe that further work is warranted to identify the factors that drive clinical decision-making in patients with urosepsis and chronic ureteral stents.
+Further clinical randomized clinical trials could help determine the necessity for indwelling ureteral stent manipulation in urosepsis and, if necessary, the ideal timing and economic implications.